Hong Kong–Taiwan relations: Official relations

-In March 2021, Beijing's Taiwan Affairs Office warned Taiwan not to interfere with Hong Kong, stating Taiwan should not go "any further down the wrong path of political manipulation of Hong Kong issues" after Taiwan's DPP government had expressed concern over pro-democracy lawmakers who were arrested.
+In March 2021, Beijing's Taiwan Affairs Office warned Taiwan not to interfere with Hong Kong, stating Taiwan should not go "any further down the wrong path of political manipulation of Hong Kong issues" after Taiwan's DPP-led government had expressed concern over pro-democracy lawmakers who were arrested.
 The same month, the opposition KMT leader, Johnny Chiang, rejected Beijing's offer of one country, two systems (used in Hong Kong) for Taiwan, stating that "We are already used to this kind of lifestyle.
 If you want Taiwan's people to change it – impossible."

 In May 2021, Hong Kong closed its HKETCO office in Taipei, claiming that Taiwan had "grossly interfered in Hong Kong's affairs."
 In response, Taiwan's MAC stated that "We regret the Hong Kong government's disregard of democracy and the rule of law."

 In September 2021, Chris Tang, Secretary for Security in Hong Kong, claimed that celebrations for the Republic of China's Double Ten day could risk breaching the national security law.
 Tang also claimed that Taiwan is a part of China, and anybody attempting to alter that view would risk being arrested.

 In August 2022, Nancy Pelosi visited Taiwan, and many government officials and organizations in Hong Kong made public statements against Pelosi's visit.
 The government officials who criticized the visit included Chief Executive John Lee, Chief Secretary Eric Chan, Financial Secretary Paul Chan, and Secretary for Justice Paul Lam.
 Government departments also released statements against the visit, including the Security Bureau, the Constitutional and Mainland Affairs Bureau, the Innovation, Technology and Industry Bureau, and the Transport and Logistics Bureau.
 Pro-Beijing political parties who condemned the visit included the Democratic Alliance for the Betterment and Progress of Hong Kong, the Liberal Party, the New People's Party, the Hong Kong Federation of Trade Unions, and the Business and Professionals Alliance.